showierdata9978/tonetags/index.md

   <meta name="author" content="showierdata9978">
 </head>

-Tonetags I reconise and/or coined.
+Tonetags I recognise and/or coined.
 There are going to be ones that are missing here.

 ## Coined
 - /ns = not sure